AI-secure/DBA/README.md

 in dir `./utils`

 - download the raw dataset `lending-club-loan-data.zip` from `https://www.kaggle.com/wendykan/lending-club-loan-data/`
 - run the script `./process_loan_data.sh` to preprocess the dataset.
-Finally there are 51 csv files in`./data/loan/`

 ### tiny-imagenet dataset:
 in dir `./utils`